 Why I’m Not A Boycotting Christian isn’t being written to burn the ears of the boycotters or to tickle the ears of the Christians who don’t boycott.
-I just want to share my personal reasons for not boycotting with you.
+I want to share my reasons for not boycotting with you.
 I don’t have a soapbox, heck I probably don’t even have soap right now so don’t get all excited or start pulling out your pitchforks.

 Why I’m Not A Boycotting Christian:

 I spend a reasonable amount of time online, and anytime something new read scary, happens, I see a flurry of activity on every side of an issue.
 Some people choose to boycott, but I don’t find that helpful.

 While I may not agree with everything a company, our government, or my friends and acquaintances say or do, I don’t feel the need to vow publicly never to support them.

 Why?
 I don’t just see a company.
 I see people.
 There are people behind every commercial, every sign, every catalog.
 Real people.
 Hurting people.
 You may not know anyone that works at Target, or Disney, or Mattel or any of the other companies you boycott, but I promise you there are people there.
 There are probably even other Christians there.

 I like shopping at Target, and buying from Target doesn’t change the fact that our entire world is full of evil and corruption.
 If anything I feel like by boycotting a company I’m adding to the constant negativity in this world.
 That’s not to say I don’t stand up for what I believe in even if people don’t like it, but boycotting doesn’t seem worth the effort.

 The truth is boycotting doesn’t do much.